mirekphd/docker-nomachine-desktop/README.md

 ## SSH / MobaXterm (command-line tools only)
 - IP: localhost
-- port: 23 (as defined by EXPOSE in the Dockerfile)
+- port: 22 (as defined by EXPOSE in the Dockerfile)
-- user: test
+- user: nomachine
-- password: test
+- password: nomachine
 - (note that all connection details except the IP can be changed in the Dockerfile)
 - example connection:
 ```
-ssh test@localhost -p 23
+ssh test@localhost -p 22
 ```

 ## Directly via docker exec command (command-line tools only)